AES Indiana is focused on accelerating cleaner, more efficient and cost-effective energy solutions for our more than 500,000 customers.

 AES Indiana is a transmission company member of Reliability First.
 Reliability First is one of eight Regional Reliability Councils under the North American Reliability Corporation, which has been designated as the Electric Reliability Organization under the EPAct.
 AES Indiana is part of the AES Corporation, a Fortune 500 global power company with a mission to improve lives by accelerating a safer and greener energy future.

 This RFP is intended for energy and capacity and generation resources, preferably within or connected to, the AES Indiana service territory.
-Proposals will be accepted for all ranges of energy and capacity needs, including traditional and commercially ready untraditional technologies, including, but not limited to, thermal, wind, solar, battery energy storage, hydrogen, geothermal, biomass, or such combination of energy and capacity resources.
-AES Indiana will estimate the Unforced Capacity (UCAP) for solar resources from a fundamental view of solar penetration and contribution to peak load in alignment with (or similar to) the MISO Renewable Integration Impact Assessment dated February 2021.
-Wind UCAP will be estimated from the most recent MISO Effective Load Carrying Capability (“ELCC”) study.
+Proposals will be accepted for energy and capacity resources greater than 50 MW (and no less than 2 hours duration for storage) including, but not limited to, thermal, wind, solar, battery energy storage, hydrogen, geothermal, biomass, or such combination of energy and capacity technologies.
+AES Indiana will evaluate capacity resources based on the IRP needs and the MISO’s Seasonal Resource Adequacy Construct.
 Proposed resources are required to deliver capacity to the MISO Local Resource Zone (LRZ) 6.

 Project scheduleRFP milestone dates and deadlines.